- noun a person who starts doing something

 - noun the first part of a meal

-- A device used with a ballast to start an electric-discharge lamp.
+- noun a device to start an engine

 - That which serves to initiate an event, sequence, process, or the like.